 While it’s important to walk away from the veterinary office making sure you understand exactly what needs to be done (and when) to care for your dog’s surgical wound properly, the general instructions for care are the same for all surgical incisions:

 - Keep the incision dry.
-In most cases, you’ll avoid bathing your dog for the first couple weeks.
+In most cases, you’ll avoid bathing your dog for the first couple of weeks.
 If it’s wet or raining outside, cover the wound and/or bandage with plastic, and don’t let your dog lay down where it’s wet or muddy.

 - Do not apply any ointments, antibiotic creams, disinfectants, or other substances to the incision unless specifically instructed to do so by your veterinarian.